CPD requirements for Fellows practising in New Zealand

 Fellows practising overseas

-Fellows practising overseas and not holding an Annual Practising Certificate (MCNZ) are required to complete CPD with the College, unless participating in an alternative, accredited CPD programme.
+RACP Fellows practising overseas and not holding an Annual Practising Certificate with the Medical Council of New Zealand (MCNZ) are required to complete at least 100 CPD credits in MyCPD, unless participating in an alternative, accredited CPD programme.
 If you are participating in an alternative CPD programme relevant to your scope of practice, please notify the CPD unit and you will be withdrawn from MyCPD.

 New Zealand Fellows participating in further RACP training after admission to Fellowship are exempt from completing CPD for that year, unless they have also practised in their first specialty for three or more months of the calendar year.